 He lacks a great deal of awareness.
 He often has no idea who he is.
 When he is.
 Why he is.
 Yet his ignorance has consequences.

 What else did we learn?
 That victims should trust their gut when harassment bubbles up.
 That others should listen in and step up.
 They tried to divert the discussion.
 They offered cues when comments fell flat.
 They found us when they needed help.

-Powerfully, one victim spoke her truth & drew very clear boundaries.
+Powerfully, one victim spoke her truth and drew very clear boundaries.

-If you hold space for others in public settings, like we do, ITS OUR JOB to intervene & create boundaries.
+If you hold space for others in public settings, as we do, IT’S OUR JOB to intervene and create boundaries.